ncsa/CustomImageBuilder/README.md

 ## Note.
-For the following example to work we must use the globus-compute-sdk version of 2.2.0 while setting up our endpoint.

 The singularity image require globus-compute-endpoint as one of its packages in-order to run the workers as our custom singularity container, hence by default we require python as part of the image inorder to install globus-compute-endpoint.